Learn how to become a professional bricklayer and work towards a career in the fast-growing construction industry.

 If you are/will be aged 16, 17 or 18 on the 31st August in the calendar year when you begin a programme of study, you DO NOT pay tuition fees, College registration fees or examination/board registration fees.
 However, there are some courses which have additional costs which could include:

-For students with an identified low household income, there may be financial support available.
+Applicants thinking of enrolling on this course can apply for funding to help with the costs associated with attending college.
 Bursary awards can help with your course related costs such as travel, books and equipment and much more.

-If you are aged 19 and over, in certain circumstances you may be eligible for a fee waiver and therefore you will not have to pay for this course.Â
+If you are aged 19 and over, in certain circumstances you may be eligible for a fee waiver and therefore you will not have to pay for your course.

 Eligibility for a fee waiver will depend your age at the start of the course, your previous qualifications, your employment status and whether you claim certain benefits.